FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For the FIRST Tech Challenge competitions, it is important that you
-place your Robot Controller and Operator Console phones into Airplane mode
+place your Robot Controller and DRIVER STATION devices into Airplane mode
 but keep their Wi-Fi radios turned on.
 This is important because you do
 not want any of the cellular telephone functions to be enabled during a
 match.
 The cellular telephone functions could disrupt the function of